jasonnicholson/regularizeNd/docs/developer_guide.md

 3. Generates `CHANGELOG.md`.
 4. Builds the toolbox artifacts and packages the toolbox using `createPackage`.
 5. Commits the version/changelog changes as `chore(release): vX.Y.Z` and tags `vX.Y.Z` (skipped in dry run).
+6. Creates a GitHub release with notes generated from conventional commits since the previous tag (skipped in dry run).
-6. Runs `deploy_documentation` with the same DryRun setting; when DryRun is true, it does everything except push.
+7. Runs `deploy_documentation` with the same DryRun setting; when DryRun is true, it does everything except push.

-Dry run behavior: version/changelog updates and changelog generation still run, but git commits/tags are not created and documentation pushes are skipped.
+Dry run behavior: version/changelog updates and changelog generation still run, but git commits/tags, GitHub releases, and documentation pushes are skipped.

 ## Semantic Versioning